 Any faculty member may be a retired professor, but professor emeritus/emerita is a designation bestowed by a department.
 University professor emeritus/emerita is a designation bestowed by U of G and is conferred at convocation.

 Professor emeritus refers to a man, and professor emerita refers to a woman.
 In plural, a group of men are professors emeriti, and a group of women, professors emeritae.
 For a mixed group, write professors emeriti.

 Government: For off-campus titles, including government, you don’t need to use “Honourable” to refer to cabinet ministers, judges, etc. unless you’re writing a formal document.
 It’s Guelph MP Lloyd Longfield or Lloyd Longfield, Guelph MP.
-Or: Liz Sandals, Guelph MPP, or Guelph MPP Liz Sandals.
-It’s Mitzie Hunter, minister of education, or write Minister of Education Mitzie Hunter (note caps before individual’s name, not after).
-Avoid piling up adjectives in front of the individual’s name, particularly for a lengthy title: Jeff Leal, minister of agriculture, food and rural affairs.
+Avoid piling up adjectives in front of the individual’s name, particularly for a lengthy title: Jane Smith, Minister of Pertinent Portfolio in Industry and Trade.

 Other universities refer to their divisions as